antronerds/r2-tutorials/docs/Multiple_Datasets.md

 3. In the next step select the datasets of interest and click next.

-4. Select the datasets you want to use  for the analyses in this example we selected  some \Normal brain , AML and Medulloblastoma datasets
+4. Select the datasets you want to use  for the analyses in this example we have selected  some Normal brain , AML and Medulloblastoma datasets
 , click next.

  ![Figure 11: Select the megasearch option.](_static/images/megasampler_selectsdatasets.png "Figure 11: Selecting datasets for analyses in R2.")

  [**Figure 11:  Dataset selection **](_static/images/megasampler_selectsdatasets.png)

 5. For the megasearch two groups only can be applied to find the statistical difference between the groups.
 In the settings box assign the proper group parameters (1 or 2) leave the pulldowen menu at their default settings for the datasets and click next.